PhotoboothProject/PhotoboothProject.github.io/FAQ.md

 The underlying libery of `gphoto2 CLI` is `libgphoto` and it can be accessed using several programming languages.
 Because of this we can have a python script that handles both preview and taking pictures without terminating the connection to the camera in between.

-To try using `gphoto-python` first execute `install-gphoto-python.sh` from the Photobooth installation subdirectory `gphoto`.
+To try using `gphoto-python` first execute `install-gphoto-python.sh`.

 ```sh
 wget https://raw.githubusercontent.com/PhotoboothProject/photobooth/dev/gphoto/install-gphoto-python.sh